top of page

 Social Anxiety:

-• Anxiety generally reduces when alone, however then feelings of loneliness may appear.
+• Anxiety generally reduces when alone; however, feelings of loneliness may appear.

 GAD: